opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

      # Expected device name when a volume is attached to an instance.
      volume_device_name: vdb

+     # One sub test case of functest.tempest.osinterop will be skipped if not provide this version.
+     # The default range of microversion for tempest is [None - None].
+     # Test case functest.tempest.osinterop required the range to be [2.2 - latest].
+     max_microversion: 2.65

-Use the listing above as a minimum to execute the mandatory test areas.
+Use the listing above as a minimum to execute the mandatory test cases.

 If the optional BGPVPN Tempest API tests shall be run, Tempest needs to be told that the BGPVPN service is available.
 To do that, add the following to the